Dr Sally Russell

 - Location: 9.102 School of Earth and Environment

 Sally Russell has a background in organisational behaviour and organisational change, with a focus on business, sustainability, and the natural environment.
 Her research focuses on behaviour change for sustainability and examines factors that affect individual, group, and organisational responses to environmental issues.
+She is particularly interested in the role of emotion in decision-making in relation to environmental issues.
 In all areas of her research, Sally works closely with industrial partners to ensure that her research contributes scientifically and practically to the development of more sustainable ways of doing business.

 Sally also leads the BOSS (Business and Organisations for Sustainable Societies) Research Group at SRI.